 Named entity graphs are a new feature of JPA 2.1.
 It can be used to define a graph of entities that shall be queried from the database.
 The definition of an entity graph is done via annotations and is independent of the query.
 If you are not familiar with this feature, you can have a look at one of my former blog posts where I covered it in more detail.

 The named entity graph can then be used by the find method of the EntityManager.

 This is basically an improved version of our first approach.
 The entity manager will retrieve the defined graph of entities from the database with one query.
 The only disadvantage is that you need to annotate a named entity graph for each combination of associations that shall be retrieved within one query.
 You will need less additional annotations as in our second approach, but it still can become quite messy.
 Therefore named entity graphs are a great solution, if you only need to define a limited amount of them and reuse them for different use cases.
 Otherwise, the code will become hard to maintain.

 The dynamic entity graph is similar to the named entity graph and was also explained in one of the former posts.
 The only difference is, that the entity graph is defined via a Java API.

 The definition via an API can be an advantage and a disadvantage.
-If we need lots of use case specific entity graphs, it might be better to define the entity graph within the specific Java code and to not add an additional annotation to the entity.
+If you need lots of use case specific entity graphs, it might be better to define the entity graph within the specific Java code and to not add an additional annotation to the entity.
 This avoids entities with dozens of annotations.
 On the other hand, the dynamic entity graph requires more code and an additional method to be reusable.